Event Cinemas: 21st century

 In 2003, AHL and Village Roadshow combined to form Australian Theatres.

 Since 2009, most cinemas in Australia have been renamed from Greater Union Cinemas or Birch Carroll & Coyle (BCC Cinemas) to Event Cinemas, with some Greater Union or BCC Cinemas locations across Australia closed down over the years.
 On 22 December 2015, AHL was renamed Event Hospitality and Entertainment.

 In June 2016, Event Cinemas acquired New Zealand cinema chain Downtown Cinemas.

 In 2019, Birch Carroll & Coyle was inducted into the Queensland Business Leaders Hall of Fame in recognition of being Australia's leading provincial film distributor and its industry leadership throughout Queensland for 80 years.

 Event Cinemas George St (Sydney CBD) is regarded as the company's flagship location.

-In September 2025, Event Cinemas announced that Greater Union Morley will be closing down with their last session screened on September 14.
+In September 2025, Event Cinemas announced that Greater Union Morley, next to being renovated Galleria Shopping Centre, will be closing down with their last session screened on 14 September.
 The closure of Greater Union Morley marked the end of Greater Union branding as the last cinema in Australia trading under the Greater Union name.

+In late 2025, Event Cinemas Innaloo launched a IMAX theatre, after its rival Hoyts brought back the technology to Greater Perth in the same year.
+The last IMAX theatre in Perth was closed down a decade earlier in 2002.